 The gas must not be at a pressure that can damage or destroy the sensors; for this reason the suction pump is continuously regulated, so as to guarantee an appropriate flow to the sensors.
-The maximum allowed pressure is ± 100 hPa.
+The maximum allowed pressure is $\pm$ 40 inH20.

-Equipped with a solenoid value for automatic autozero, the instrument performs an automatic cleaning cycle and turns off when the sensors have returned to a value close to zero.
+Equipped with a solenoid valve for automatic autozero, the instrument performs an automatic cleaning cycle and turns off when the sensors have returned to a value close to zero.